 Recently established standards for car and van CO2 emissions will have to be revised to “ensure a clear pathway from 2025 towards zero-emission mobility.”
-These standards were only agreed upon a year ago, when EU negotiators decided to endorse a 37.5 percent and 31 percent reduction by 2030 for cars and vans respectively.
-These increased standards will be the biggest driver for electrified transport.
+These standards were only agreed upon a year ago, when EU negotiators decided to endorse a 37.5 percent reduction for cars and a 31 percent reduction for vans by 2030.
+These increased standards will be a major driver for the adoption of electric vehicles.

 Stricter air pollutant benchmarks for internal combustion engines are also outlined in the Green Deal.
 These will aim to improve the air quality near airports, and regulate the access of polluting ships heading to the EU—making it mandatory for docked ships to use shore-side electricity.